If you've just started Devney Perry's Shield of Sparrows, or you're trying to keep everyone straight mid-read, this guide has you covered.

 Mae Cross

-Odessa's younger half-sister, Mae, was groomed to be The Sparrow and trained in espionage from childhood — she was meant to be Zavier's bride.
+Odessa's younger half-sister, Mae, was groomed to be The Sparrow and trained in espionage from childhood.
+She was meant to be Zavier's bride.
 Her talents and secrets run deeper than Odessa ever knew, and her loyalties may not be what they seem.
 Mae is one of those characters who rewards close attention from her first appearance.

 Odessa's Inner Circle

 Every fish-out-of-water story lives or dies on the people surrounding the heroine, and Perry builds Odessa's support system with real care.
-These are the characters keeping Odessa grounded — and occasionally complicating everything.
+These are the characters keeping Odessa grounded and occasionally complicating everything.

 Brielle